Section 7 – Tuggeranong Town Centre to Parliament House

 - Summit of Red Hill for walkers only.

-Rose Cottage Horse Paddocks - The section of trail that leads through the Rose Cottage Horse Paddocks may be diverted during times of grazing.
-Please follow the alternate route in this area as marked by temporary signage during these times.
+Rose Cottage Horse Paddocks - The section of trail that leads through the Rose Cottage Horse Paddocks will be diverted during times of grazing.
+Please follow the sign posted alternate route in this area during these times.

 New Towns—Canberra Planned Suburbs

 Tuggeranong emerged in 1973, the third of Canberra's planned 'new towns'.
 The dry stone wall not far from here is a reminder that this was once the edge of large pastoral landholdings.

 Carefully laid out in the open fields of the Isabella Plains, Tuggeranong was established with a town centre focused around the created Lake Tuggeranong.